 In addition to direct ebook purchasing pursuant to the above criteria, the library staff will also identify ebooks which support the University’s programs, which are available for purchase through Demand Driven Acquisition (DDA) and make such titles available for the library’s patrons to use.
 The Library will acquire titles available through DDA when the criteria for automatically purchasing the item occurs.
 The use of DDA in acquisitions of ebooks will permit the Library’s users to have input into the development of the Library’s collection.

 When electronic databases are determined to be critical to curriculum support, the Library will attempt to obtain access and budget for continued access to the resource.
 If an electronic resource becomes cost-prohibitive, the Library will collaborate with faculty to evaluate alternate resources.
 In obtaining electronic database resources, the goal is to provide access to all members of the University community, regardless of campus.
 However, a resource may be obtained for a limited group (such as only the Urbana University campus, only the main Franklin University campus, or only graduate students) where a resource is needed for only a limited subsection of the University’s population, there is a significant cost savings from obtaining the resource with limited access, and the Library’s technology permits limiting access to that group.

 Absent special circumstances, the Library will not obtain physical copies of course textbooks.
-However, the Library does ask faculty to provide any extra copies of textbooks which they may have to the Library, which the Library will make available on course reserve.
+However, the Library does make available on course reserve any copies of textbooks which faculty members provide to the Library.

 Collection Maintenance Process